 What happens next?

-Once we've received the report of a dangerous structure, we'll contact you as soon as possible and make arrangements if necessary to inspect the property.
-In an emergency, we'll take the steps that are necessary to prevent danger to the public.
-The owner of the property is legally responsible for the condition and maintenance of the property.
+Once we've received the report of a dangerous structure, we will assess the information provided and will make arrangements if necessary to inspect the property.
+In an emergency, we will take the steps that are necessary to prevent danger to the public.
+The owner of the property is legally responsible for the condition and maintenance of the property and will be expected to take all such necessary steps to prevent danger to the public.
 Reasonably incurred expenses as a result of any works we carry out will be recovered from the owner of the property.